gsm1011/hadoop.admin/manuscript/chapter2.md

 site](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Select 'Java SE Development Kit 7 Downloads', which is `Java 1.7.x` (Hadoop can work with Java with version {$$}\ge{/$$} `1.6.0`).
-Next, click the “Accept License Agreement” radio button and choose `jdk-7u11-linux-x64.rpm` for a 64bit Linux machine.
+Next, click the "Accept License Agreement" radio button and choose `jdk-7u11-linux-x64.rpm` for a 64bit Linux machine.
 The operations are shown in Figure below.